De Facto Relationships

-- 1. one or both of the parties live in Western Australia on the day an application is made; and
+- One or both of the parties live in Western Australia on the day an application is made; and

-- 2. both parties lived in Western Australia for at least one third of the relationship; or
+- both parties lived in Western Australia for at least on third of the relationships; or

 Section 205Z(1) of The Family Court Act 1997 states that the Family Court may make an order in relation to a de facto relationship only if it is satisfied that: